Manu’s Menu

 Assembling

-2. Put it on an oven tray lined with baking paper and bake in a pre-heated oven at 180°C – 355°F for 15 minutes.
+2. Place it on an oven tray lined with baking paper and bake in a preheated oven at 180°C – 355°F for 15 minutes.

-3. Then remove from the oven and top with the spinach mixture.
+3. Remove it from the oven and top evenly with the spinach mixture.

-4. Increase the oven temperature to 200°C – 390°F and return the coca to the oven.
-Cook for another 5 to 10 minutes or until the dough is golden brown and cooked through.
+4. Increase the oven temperature to 200°C – 390°F, return the coca to the oven, and bake for another 5–10 minutes or until the dough is golden brown and cooked through.

 5. Slice and serve.